 -

 Dante’s View - Offering stunning views of the rolling salt flats below, Dante’s View is a fantastic spot for photography or simply watching the sunset behind the Panamint Mountains.
-This viewpoint stands over 5,000 feet above the Badwater Basin, at the edge of the Black Mountain Range.
+This viewpoint rises over 5,000 feet above the Badwater Basin, at the edge of the Black Mountain Range.

 -